Happy Birthday to You: 2013 lawsuit

 On June 13, 2013, documentary filmmaker Jennifer Nelson filed a putative class action suit in federal court for the Southern District of New York against Warner/Chappell in the name of her production company Good Morning to You Productions.
 She had paid US$1,500 to secure the rights as part of a documentary that she was making about the song and its history.
-Her complaint relied heavily on Brauneis's research, seeking the return of her money and all royalties collected by the company from other filmmakers since 2009.
+Her complaint relied heavily on Brauneis's research, and sought the return of her money and all royalties collected by the company from other filmmakers since 2009.
 A week later, Rupa Marya v.
 Warner Chappell Music Inc was filed in the Central District of California.
 Five weeks later, Nelson refiled the case there, and the cases were combined.
-In April 2014, Warner's motion to dismiss had been denied without prejudice, and discovery began under an agreed plan with respect to Claim One, declaratory judgment as to whether "Happy Birthday to You" is in the public domain.
+In April 2014, Warner's motion to dismiss had been denied without prejudice, and discovery began under an agreed plan with respect to Claim One, declaratory judgment as to whether "Happy Birthday to You" was in the public domain.
 The court was expected to rule on the motion for summary judgment as to the merits issues on Claim One.
 A jury trial was requested.

 Nelson's attorneys Betsy Manifold and Mark Rifkin presented new evidence on July 28, 2015, one day before a scheduled ruling, which they argued was conclusive proof that the song was in the public domain, "thus making it unnecessary for the Court to decide the scope or validity of the disputed copyrights, much less whether Patty Hill abandoned any copyright she may have had to the lyrics".
 They had been given access to documents previously held back from them by Warner/Chappell, which included a copy of the 15th edition of The Everyday Song Book published in 1927.
 The book contained "Good Morning and Happy Birthday", but the copy was blurry, obscuring a line of text below the title.
 Manifold and Rifkin located a clearer copy of an edition published in 1922 that also contained the "Happy Birthday" lyrics.
-The previously obscured line was revealed to be the credit "Special permission through courtesy of The Clayton F Summy Co.".
+The previously obscured line was revealed to be the credit "Special permission through courtesy of The Clayton F Summy Co."
 Manifold and Rifkin argued that the music and lyrics were published without a valid copyright notice as was required at the time, so "Happy Birthday" was in the public domain.

 Warner/Chappell disputed the evidence, arguing that, unless there was "necessary authorization from the copyright owner", the "Happy Birthday" lyrics and sheet music would still be subject to common law copyright as an unpublished work, and that it was unknown whether the "special permission" from the Summy Company covered "Good Morning to All", "Happy Birthday", or both, thus alleging that the publication in The Everyday Song Book was unauthorized.
 The company also argued that it was not acting in bad faith in withholding the evidence of the 1927 publication.